-Lecturer: dr. C.J.
-Albers
+Lecturer: dr. J.N.
+Tendeiro Contact: dr. J.N.
+Tendeiro

 Prerequisite(s): This course requires a profound knowledge of analysis of variance and regression analyses (at the level of Statistics 3).

 Objective: To provide insight in a number of models for analysing data with a multivariate nature.
 Learning to apply these models using software